 In 2005, Duke Energy announced the purchase of Cinergy Corporation.

-In 2005, Duke Energy's ranking among corporations emitting airborne pollutants in the United States changed due to the purchase of fossil fuel-heavy Cinergy.
+In 2005, Duke Energy's ranking increased to 13th among corporations emitting airborne pollutants due to the purchase of fossil fuel-heavy Cinergy.

-On March 16, 2006, Duke Power announced that a Cherokee County, South Carolina site had been selected for a potential new nuclear power plant.
+On March 16, 2006, Duke Power announced that a Cherokee County, South Carolina site had been selected for a potential new nuclear power plant, jointly owned by Duke Power and Southern Company.

 On March 27, 2006, Novare Group bought 5.13 acres at 408 South Church Street for $17 million from The Dilweg Cos.

-On April 3, 2006, Duke Energy Corporation's customer base grew to include the Midwestern United States with the completed purchase of Cinergy Corporation.
+On April 3, 2006, Duke Energy Corporation completed the purchase of Cinergy Corporation, expanding its customer base to include the Midwestern United States.

-In 2006, the case of Environmental Defense v.
-Duke Energy Corp. was argued before the Supreme Court.
+In 2006, the case between Environmental Defense and Duke Energy Corp. was argued before the Supreme Court.

 In 2013, Duke Energy announced that CEO Jim Rogers was retiring.
 Rogers has been CEO and Chairman since 2006.

-On January 3, 2007, Duke Energy spun off its gas business to form Spectra Energy, with Duke Energy shareholders receiving 1 share of Spectra Energy for each 2 shares of Duke Energy.
-The spinoff included Union Gas, which Duke Energy acquired the previous year.
+On January 3, 2007, Duke Energy spun off its gas business to form Spectra Energy, with Duke Energy shareholders receiving 1 share of Spectra Energy for every 2 shares of Duke Energy.
+The spinoff also included Union Gas, which Duke Energy acquired the previous year.

-On April 2, 2007, the Supreme Court unanimously ruled that modifications to Duke Energy's coal-burning power plants allowed the plants to operate for more hours, increasing emissions, so Clean Air Act permits were needed.
+On April 2, 2007, the Supreme Court ruled unanimously that Duke Energy needed Clean Air Act permits for modifications to its power plants, as the modifications allowed the plants to operate for more hours and increase emissions.

-On December 14, 2007, Duke Power submitted a Combined Construction and Operating License to the Nuclear Regulatory Commission.
+On December 14, 2007, Duke Power submitted a Combined Construction and Operating License to the Nuclear Regulatory Commission, announcing a $160 million investment in 2008.

-On September 9, 2008, Duke Energy Renewable Services (DERS) updated its projections for future wind power capacity, expecting to have over 500 MW of wind power online by the end of 2008, and an additional 5,000 MW in development.
+On September 9, 2008, Duke Energy Renewable Services (DERS) updated its projections for future wind power capacity, estimating over 500 MW of nameplate capacity online by the end of 2008 and an additional 5,000 MW in development.

-In 2008, Duke Power announced that it would spend $160 million on the nuclear power plant project with a total cost of $5 billion to $6 billion.
+In 2008, Duke Power announced that it will spend $160 million in the plant.

-In early 2008, Duke Energy announced a plan to build the new, 800-megawatt Cliffside Unit 6 coal plant 55 miles west of Charlotte, North Carolina, which was opposed by environmental groups.
+In early 2008, Duke Energy announced a plan to build the new Cliffside Unit 6 coal plant, which faced opposition from environmental groups.
+On April 1, activists protested at the construction area.

-In December 2009, Duke Energy agreed to spend approximately $93M to resolve violations of the Clean Air Act.
-Duke became obligated to make investments that were expected to reduce sulfur dioxide emissions by 86%.
+In December 2009, Duke Energy agreed to spend approximately $93M to resolve violations of the Clean Air Act and became obligated to make investments that were expected to reduce sulfur dioxide emissions by 86%.

 In 2009, Duke Energy Center at 550 South Tryon Street was announced as the company's headquarters.